Staff contact, student medication, illness procedures, and more

 The Health Information Form is to be completed by the parent or guardian at the start of each school year.
 The completed form is to be returned to the school clinic.

-Children who need to take medication during school hours must have a signed Medication Authorization, Release, and Indemnification Form.
-Prescription medications require the signature of both the parent and the physician.
-Inhalers and EpiPens require authorization forms.
+Students who need to take medication during school hours must have an Authorization, Release and Indemnification Form signed by a parent or guardian unless 18 years or older and can sign for themselves.
+Prescription medications require signatures from both the parent and the physician.
+Inhalers require a signed VA Asthma Action Plan; Epinephrine requires a signed Epinephrine Authorization Form.

 Transport of Medications to and from School